Archives

 Help - Free computer icons Getting Started:

-The University will use the UTAlert system to send you messages via email, SMS text, or mobile app push notification.
+The University will use the UTalert system to send you messages via email, SMS text, or mobile app push notification.

-UTAlert texts will come from the phone number 855-756-1140.
-Creating a contact on your phone for this number called “UTAlert” may make it easier to identify text notifications.
+UTalert texts will come from the phone number 855-756-1140.
+Creating a contact on your phone for this number called “UTalert” may make it easier to identify text notifications.

-The UTAlert website provides the ability to customize your notification options.
+The UTalert website provides the ability to customize your notification options.

 Question mark - Free communications icons Get Help: